nemiah/phpFinTS/README.md

 ## Banks with special needs

-If you are developing a general online banking application with this library, please be aware of the following exceptions:
+If you are developing an online banking application with this library, please be aware of the following exceptions:

 ### Hypovereinsbank

-The BLZ 71120078 will get you a "Unbekanntes Kreditinstitut" exception when used with the URL https://hbci-01.hypovereinsbank.de/bank/hbci.
+The BLZ 71120078 will throw an "Unbekanntes Kreditinstitut" exception when used with the URL https://hbci-01.hypovereinsbank.de/bank/hbci.
 You have to use BLZ 70020270 instead.
 ```
 if (trim($url) == 'https://hbci-01.hypovereinsbank.de/bank/hbci')